 Once enrolled, you will be invited to join campus specific events designed to help new families acclimate to Coram Deo Academy and connect with others in our community.
 Typically held in late spring or early summer, new and returning families get together to learn how to prepare for the coming school year.

 Although some curriculum items are distributed in the classroom, the majority of books are purchased by the family.
 Summer Reading information usually is available in May.
-The School Year Book List generally is published in early July.
+The School Year Book List generally is published by mid-summer.
 Parents of newly enrolled students will receive information on how to access the book list when it is released.